magento/devdocs/guides/v2.1/frontend-dev-guide/css-guide/css_quick_guide_mode.md

 1. Navigate to your theme directory and create a `web/css/source/_extend.less` file.
 1. Log in to the Magento Admin.
 1. Click **STORES** > **Configuration** > **ADVANCED** > **Developer** > **Front-end development workflow** > **Workflow type**.
-1. Change the LESS compilation mode to client-side.
+1. Change the Less compilation mode to client-side.
 1. [Clean static view files]({{ page.baseurl }}/frontend-dev-guide/cache_for_frontdevs.html#clean_static_cache).
 1. Change the color of the buttons by adding the following code in the `_extend.less` file: